With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreCentral Clinic Behavioral Health Young Child Institute is a mental health clinic in Cincinnati, OH, located at 512 Maxwell Street, in the 45219 zip code.
+Learn MoreCentral Clinic Behavioral Health Young Child Institute is a mental health treatment center in Cincinnati, OH, located at 512 Maxwell Street, 45219 zip code area.
 Central Clinic Behavioral Health Young Child Institute provides outpatient treatment.
 Central Clinic Behavioral Health Young Child Institute offers trauma therapy, couples/family therapy and individual psychotherapy to children / adolescents.
-Central Clinic Behavioral Health Young Child Institute also supports people with PTSD and people with trauma.
-More services at Central Clinic Behavioral Health Young Child Institute include case management.
+Central Clinic Behavioral Health Young Child Institute also supports people with trauma and people with PTSD.
+Additional services at Central Clinic Behavioral Health Young Child Institute consist of case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.